DevinLin2/MKS21X-FinalProject/README.md

 TO USE PROGRAM:
-Use arrow keys to move the player ('U') around a map When you take damage you change to a different letter of the alphbet.
+Use arrow keys to move the player ('U') around a map When you take damage you change to a different letter of the reverse alphbet order.
 If you take any more damage while you are 'A' you lose.
 Use w,a,s,d to shoot a projectile.
 Use p when you are on top of a portal to move on to the next level.